-Before running cycle 440 for the first time, you must have calibrated the tool touch probe with tool-touch-probe cycle 30.
+Before running Cycle 440 for the first time, you must have calibrated the TT tool touch probe with the TT Cycle 30.

 Ensure that the tool data of the calibrating tool has been entered in the tool table TOOL.T.